hossein-eshraghi/cinema/README.md

 # Building and Design simple projects with Python
-at this repository I will introduce the python application one by one.
+At this repository I will introduce the python application one by one.